 Your dentist may perform the procedure in the office.
 However, if your tooth is deeply impacted or if the extraction requires an in-depth surgical approach, your dentist may suggest you see an oral surgeon.
 In addition to making the area numb with local anesthetic, your surgeon may suggest sedation to allow you to be more comfortable during the procedure.

 Questions to ask

-Questions to ask your dentist or surgeon
+Questions you may want to ask your dentist or oral surgeon include: